rsyslog/rsyslog/source/rainerscript/constant_strings.rst

 String Constants
 ================

 String constants are necessary in any scripting language.
-The provide values that never change during rsyslog's run.
+They provide values that are evaluated at startup and never change during rsyslog's run.

 Uses
 ----